 3. Define role-based access

-If and when a security breach occurs, it is important to know who can take appropriate action.
+Knowing who can take appropriate action is essential if and when a security breach occurs.
 Therefore, it is crucial to pinpoint liabilities for access control, monitoring, and audit logging to determine who can access what, how to monitor data and applications, and how to handle alerts.

 4. Securing multi-tenant architecture

 While multi-tenancy has advantages, it also makes data vulnerable if the process is immature or the staff is untrained.
 While AWS has its inherent security mechanism to ensure only you can access your data, you can improve networking, system access mechanism, and vulnerability management to mitigate the risk of multi-tenant architecture.